jrheard/blog/python/tic-tac-toe.md

 **Note:** this function takes a game board as input.
 This function **should not modify that board** (e.g. the function shouldn't do something like `input_board[1][2] = 'X'`).
 I've written a test that checks for this.

 In general, functions shouldn't modify their inputs.
 If a program has functions that modify their inputs, that program quickly becomes hard to understand and make changes to.
-When you're using a function, you want to just figure out what data it takes as input and what data it returns—you **don't** want to also have to ask questions like: "Will this function mangle the list I'm passing it as input?"
+When you're using a function, you want to just figure out what data it takes as input and what data it returns—you **don't** want to also have to ask questions like: "Will this function mangle the list I'm passing to it?"

 We're almost done with our program now—just one more function to go!